cibernox/cibernox.github.io/source/_posts/2016-04-12-tricks-for-build-composable-components-part-1.markdown

 option those non-specified options being forwarded contain `undefined` and will override the default values of the inner with it.

-This is not really easy to fix by the creator of the wrapper component, because to fix that from the ouside, the wrapper component has to copy the default values for every option accepted by the inner component, like this.
+This is not really easy to fix by the creator of the wrapper component, because to fix that from the outside, the wrapper component has to copy the default values for every option accepted by the inner component, like this.

 {% raw %}